dillionmegida/thewebfor5/src/pages/p/general/what-are-static-site-generators/index.md

 ## Wrap up

 SSGs are becoming the next big thing in tech as many companies are beginning to adopt the concept for their static websites.
 Added to this is that SSGs can also be configured to work like dynamic sites.
+Talk about authentication, dynamic contents and so much more.

 Thanks for reading : )